 The mission of Camp Southern Ground to provide extraordinary experiences for children to recognize and magnify the unique gifts within themselves and others in order to profoundly impact the world.
 Nestled on over 400 acres of rolling pastureland in Fayetteville, Georgia, Camp Southern Ground, a 501c3 non-profit organization, is the vision of GRAMMY Award-winning artist Zac Brown.

-During the nine weeks of summer, Camp Southern Ground will host campers for week-long residential camp.
-As an inclusive camp, we will serve children ages 7-17, from all socioeconomic backgrounds, races and religions, with programs that will challenge, educate, and inspire.
-We will bring together typically developing children, children with Autism Spectrum Disorder (ASD), learning and attention issues such as ADHD, and Dyslexia, and social or emotional challenges.
+During the nine weeks of summer, Camp Southern Ground will host campers for week-long overnight camp with programs of purpose involving superior nutrition, nature, music, arts, patriotism, and leadership.
+An inclusive camp, we will bring together typically developing children, children with Autism Spectrum Disorder (ASD), learning and attention issues such as ADHD, and Dyslexia, and social or emotional challenges.
 We will also support and include children of military families as a vital part of our camper population.

 For the remaining weeks of the year, the camp supports military and veteran families, partnering with proven organizations who host remarkable programs at the state-of-the-art facility.
 With support from Chris Kyle Frog Foundation and Boot Campaign, Camp Southern Ground’s state-of-the-art facility will provide a respite environment for relationship and family counseling as well as healing therapies for military families facing various challenges.
 Specific plans and design features are in place to provide a retreat environment for military families with members suffering from post-deployment issues like Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).